tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Unity SDK/快速入门_intl.md

 ## Authentication
 ### Authentication information

 This API is used to generate AuthBuffer for encryption and authentication.
-For more information about deployment at then backend, see [Authentication Key](https://intl.cloud.tencent.com/document/product/607/12218).
+For more information about deployment at the backend, see [Authentication Key](https://intl.cloud.tencent.com/document/product/607/12218).
 To obtain authentication for voice message, enter "null" for the room ID parameter.
 A value of Byte[] type is returned for this API.
 #### Function prototype